 The LLSD method estimates shear using derivatives of the velocity field in neighborhoods of different sizes.
 In contrast, the commonly used peak-to-peak method simply uses the difference between two peak velocity values in regions of high velocity gradients to estimate shear.
-Peakto-peak shear estimates are strongly affected by range from the radar, noise, and beam position in relation to the circulation center; however, LLSD shear is less dependent on radar location and could potentially serve as a valuable parameter for tornado detection (Smith and Elmore 2004).
+Peak-to-peak shear estimates are strongly affected by range from the radar, noise, and beam position in relation to the circulation center; however, LLSD shear is less dependent on radar location and could potentially serve as a valuable parameter for tornado detection (Smith and Elmore 2004).

-In this work, the use of LLSD shear to detect circulations in Doppler radar data is explored.
+In this work, the dependence of LLSD shear on azimuthal resolution and range is explored.
 Since LLSD shear appears to show some range dependence, a regression equation is developed to correct LLSD shear for range degradation.
 The range correction is applied to radar data from two tornado cases and corrected shear is compared to the original shear field.